 The Minimal Server Interface is designed for use by all applications designed to run on Windows Server 2012 R2 and Windows Server 2012.

-The Minimal Server Interface requires Windows Server 2012 or later.
+The Minimal Server Interface requires Windows Server 2012 or Windows Server 2012 R2.
+It is not available on Windows Server 2016 Technical Preview.
 Any applications with a dependency on Internet Explorer, the WebBrowser control, or the Microsoft HTML (MSHTML) Engine, cannot assume those dependencies are available at all times.
 They can be installed or removed at any time.